 Anatomy of Facial Expression - Paperback

-With our second book, we are redefining the anatomy of the human face, often the most difficult area of human anatomy to understand.
+With our second book, we are redefining the anatomy of the human face, often the most challenging area of human anatomy to understand.

-Facial anatomy for artists requires a different approach.
 Visual artists need visual material to understand the way to create.
-The book is fully visual and contains only about 5% text.
+The book is entirely visual with 222 pages of pure content and contains only about 5% text.

 What you will learn:

 - Detailed information about facial muscles (anatomy and physiology)

 - How facial muscles function and affect the shape of the face

 - How bony structures related to the soft tissue, main landmarks of the face.

 - The topography of the face and skull

 Those of you that have also studied Nonverbal communication and FACS (Facial Action Coding System by Paul Ekman) may find this book very useful.
 The book has a lot of visual materials and lists the designated FACS codes for quick reference.